datacamp/courses-introduction-to-python/chapter3.md

 Out of the box, Python offers a bunch of built-in functions to make your life as a data scientist easier.
 You already know two such functions: `print()` and `type()`.
 Also the functions `str()`, `int()`, `bool()` and `float()` to switch between data types are built-in functions.

 Calling a function is easy.
-To get the type of `3.0` and store the result as a new variable, `the_type`, you can use the following:
+To get the type of `3.0` and store the output as a new variable, `result`, you can use the following:

 ```
 the_type = type(3.0)